SS City of Midland 41: Sale

-In December, 2020, the barge, along with the SS Badger, was sold to Interlake Steamship Company.
+In December 2020, the barge, along with Badger, was sold to Interlake Steamship Company.
 The deal also "includes acquisition of ... the SS Spartan, a sister ship to the Badger that's currently not in operation."
 It was a part of a larger sale of assets.
-The “Middleburg Heights, Ohio-based Interlake Holding Co. acquired the assets of Ludington-based Lake Michigan Car Ferry Co., the owner and operator of the S.S.
-Badger, according to a statement.
-The deal also included the assets of Ludington-based Pere Marquette Shipping Co., which included the “workhorse” articulated tug-barge Undaunted-Pere Marquette 41.”
+The "Middleburg Heights, Ohio-based Interlake Holding Co. acquired the assets of Ludington-based Lake Michigan Car Ferry Co., the owner and operator of Badger, according to a statement.
+The deal also included the assets of Ludington-based Pere Marquette Shipping Co., which included the 'workhorse' articulated tug-barge Undaunted-Pere Marquette 41."